 Meeting Preparation and Follow-Up

-Meetings are where knowledge workers spend enormous time with relatively little AI assistance so far.
-However, the before and after are highly amenable to AI productivity gains.
-Before important meetings, AI can research the people you are meeting with, brief you on relevant context, suggest questions to ask, and anticipate concerns that might arise.
-After meetings, AI can turn your rough notes into structured summaries, extract action items, and draft follow-up communications.
+Before important meetings, AI can research the people you are meeting with, brief you on relevant context, suggest questions to ask, and anticipate concerns.
+After meetings, AI can turn rough notes into structured summaries, extract action items, and draft follow-up communications.
+Professionals using AI for meeting preparation report arriving better prepared and leaving with cleaner follow-ups — leading to better outcomes and faster decision velocity.

 Decision-Making and Planning